YHOOW/FgMVC/README.md

 To show my respect for these studies.

 # Short demo
-main.m: you can run this main file, and Its performance will be recorded automatically.
+main.m: you can run this main file, and its performance will be recorded automatically.

 # Dataset: Handwritten
-Here you can run the main.m function get Handwritten clustering results.
+You can run the main.m function obtain Handwritten dataset clustering results.

 # Parameters:
 k_nearest: Number of neighbors